robertorcosta/azure-docs.pt-br/articles/cognitive-services/personalizer/tutorial-use-personalizer-web-app.md

 }
 ```

-### <a name="select-best-action"></a>Selecione a melhor ação
+### <a name="select-best-action"></a>Selecionar a melhor ação

-No **PersonalizerController.cs**do servidor, a API do servidor **GenerateRank** resume a preparação para chamar a API de classificação
+No **PersonalizerController.cs** do servidor, a API do servidor **GenerateRank** resume a preparação para chamar a API de Classificação

-* Criar novo `eventId` para a chamada de classificação
+* Crie um `eventId` para a chamada da Classificação
-* Obter a lista de ações
+* Obtenha a lista de ações
-* Obter a lista de recursos do usuário e criar recursos de contexto
+* Obtenha a lista de recursos do usuário e crie recursos de contexto
 * Opcionalmente, defina as ações excluídas
-* API de classificação de chamada, retornar resultados para o cliente
+* Chame a API de Classificação e retorne os resultados para o cliente

 ```csharp
 /// <summary>